camibarbagallo27/IE-MAPS/README.md

 <a name="contributing"/>

 ## Contributing
-If you are willing to contribute to our project, please feel free to contact with us with through any of the following email addresses:
+If you are willing to contribute to our project, please feel free to contact with us through any of the following email addresses:

 cbarbagallo.ieu2017@student.ie.edu